 - Multiple-use testing vial

 - If you’re using this test to screen for Ecstasy (MDMA), you should expect to see a the test liquid turn a dark blue/black color within just a few of seconds of contact with the sample.
 See the MDMA test demo video.

 - It’s always better to test with multiple test liquids, such as the Marquis test, and the Mecke test.
-If you can afford it, we highly recommend the Complete Screening Kit (All-In-One)
+If you can afford it, we highly recommend the Essential Test Kit (3-In-1)